Intent:

 Where Is Las Vegas?

-Make it Yours: My logistic maps are fully interactive.
-Click the “More Options” icon in the top left corner of the map to open it in a new tab.
-From there, you can search for hotels, stops and save it directly to your own Google Maps account to use for navigation during your trip.
+My logistics maps are fully interactive.
+Click More Options in the top left corner of the map to open it in a new tab.
+From there, you can search for hotels, stops, and save the route directly to your own Google Maps account for easier trip planning.

 Canadian Gateways: Getting to the Desert

-- Toronto (YYZ): Multiple daily non-stop flights (~5 hours).
+- Toronto (YYZ): Multiple daily non-stop flights, about 5 hours

-- Ottawa (YOW): Porter Airlines has direct flights.
+- Ottawa (YOW): Porter offers direct flights

 Major Day Trip Hubs

-The Half-Day Trip: Valley of Fire State Park
+Half-Day Trip: Valley of Fire State Park

-How to Get Around (By Map)
+How to Get Around

 | Destination | One-Way Drive | Recommended Time |

-| Red Rock Canyon | 25 mins | 2–3 Hours |
+| Red Rock Canyon | 25 mins | 2–3 hours |

-| Valley of Fire | 1 hour | Half-Day |
+| Valley of Fire | 1 hour | Half-day |

-| Zion National Park | 2.5 hours | Full Day |
+| Zion National Park | 2.5 hours | Full day |

-| Death Valley | 2 hours | Full Day |
+| Death Valley | 2 hours | Full day |

-| Horseshoe Bend | 4.5 hours | Full Day+ |
+| Horseshoe Bend | 4.5 hours | Full day+ |

 Frequently Asked Questions